 A former naval officer, Alexander Nikitin was unjustly imprisoned for almost five years for treason after revealing the potential for a nuclear catastrophe due to Russia’s aging nuclear submarines based near the Norwegian border.
 He was acquitted in 2000.

 During the Cold War arms race, the former Soviet Union built and operated a large fleet of nuclear powered submarines.
 As a result the Kola Peninsula, adjacent to the Norwegian border along the Barents Sea, has the highest concentration of nuclear reactors in the world.
 Eighteen percent of the world's nuclear reactors are located there.
 With 69 retired submarines still containing nuclear fuel, along with 60 operating nuclear submarines, the danger of catastrophic radioactive contamination is great, especially from eroded and leaking submarines and accidents in radioactive waste storage facilities.

 Until 1985 Alexander Nikitin was a naval captain in the Soviet Northern Fleet, where he served as chief engineer on nuclear powered submarines.
 From 1987 to 1992, he worked for the Department of Defense as the senior inspector for its Nuclear and Radiation Safety Inspection Department.
 After he left the Navy, Nikitin felt obliged to reveal to the world the potential for nuclear catastrophe and to help Russia handle its fleet of decommissioned nuclear submarines.

-Nikitin joined the Bellona Foundation, a Norwegian non-governmental organization addressing northwestern Russia's formidable environmental problems.
+Nikitin joined the Bellona Foundation, a Norwegian non-governmental organization addressing environmental issues in various regions, including Russia.
 As a specialist with first-hand knowledge of the issue and the region, Nikitin provided detailed information and was able to map the region's radioactive sources.

 Watch in high resolution on YouTube.